 Opening the browser tab reviews the eight default category folders for the library.
 Obvious things like sustains, legato and phrase choices are clear, but abbreviated terms like KS, RR and MOD require a quick scan through the manual for an explanation.
 I’m not sure why words need to be abbreviated, there is plenty of space to elaborate and save the user 5 minutes of manual hunting.

-The cool blue on red GUI looks excellent, and although I find repeated swapping between the player and browser in the Play interface clunky, everything is well laid out and easy to find.
+The cool blue-on-red GUI looks excellent, and although I find repeated swapping between the player and browser in the Play interface clunky, everything is well laid out and easy to find.

-Performance is always a strength of the Play system, with all patches loading acceptably quickly and no real issues or lag.
+Performance is always a strength of the Play system, with all patches loading acceptably quickly and with no real issues or lag.
 Once a patch is fully loaded everything plays like a dream.
 You can easily deactivate articulations and mic channels to reduce system processing (especially with the mic channels)